Definitions of the terms used in the Marketing Cloud.

 Normalization shows the percent of change between comparison reports, which is useful when date ranges have a different number of days, or different volumes of traffic.
 Normalization takes all metrics and forces them to equal proportions, raising or lowering individual line items according to their normalized total.
 Normalizing lets you match trends when one date is much higher or lower than the other.

 Displays the original referrers that produced the customers on your site.
-Because customers can visit your site multiple times and have a different referrer for each visit, this report shows how they were referred the first time they arrived at your site.
-This report references referrers only by their base domain (aol.com, yahoo.com, and so on).
+Because customers can visit your site multiple times and have a different referrer for each visit, Original Referring Domains shows how they were referred the first time they arrived at your site.
+This dimension references referrers only by their base domain (aol.com, yahoo.com, and so on).

 Pathing is defined as the path that users take through your site.
 For example, a visitor went to page A, then page B, then page C.

 Persistence refers to the ability of conversion variables to retain their value from one page to the next.
 You can choose how long a conversion variable retains its value, whether for a specified duration of time, or until a specific success event takes place.
 Traffic variables are not persistent.

 Displays a table with ranked items, using numbers and percentages in metrics.
 For example, a Pages Report ranks the pages on your site based on traffic, and the detail table shows percentages and numbers for metrics like Page Views and Revenue.
 A horizontal bar chart is the default graph type.
 Graphs display a color for each metric.
 Ranked reports can display multiple metrics in a report.

 Real-time reports display web page traffic and rank page views in real time, so that you can more quickly understand what is trending on your site.

 Standard reports display data for website and visitor activity, traffic patterns, referral data, advertising campaigns, visitor retention, product data, and more.
 You can run reports and then access tools to configure segments, metrics, and report comparisons.